mpeeples2008/ArchNetSci/_book/index.md

 * Please cite the book *and* the Online Companion if you use methods or code from this document
 * Star the GitHub project repository and contribute to the project
 * Join our Discord and invite other interested people
-* Share articles, teaching resources, data, or other archaeological network materials for posting on our associated website [archnetworks.net](https://archnetworks.net)
+* Share articles, teaching resources, data, or other archaeological network materials for posting on our associated website [(archnetworks.net)](https://archnetworks.net)
 * Buy the book
 * Review the book on online book sellers

 ## Acknowledgements{-}

-This project and the associated book were made possible thanks to the support of several generous funding sources including: The Carlsberg Foundation, in the context of the Past Social Networks Project (CF21-0382); the National Science Foundation through both the Archaeology and the Measurement, Methodology, and Statistics programs (grant #1758690 and #1758606); and the School of Human Evolution and Social Change at Arizona State University.
+This online bookdown project and the associated book were made possible thanks to the support of several generous funding sources including: The Carlsberg Foundation, in the context of the Past Social Networks Project (CF21-0382); the National Science Foundation through both the Archaeology and the Measurement, Methodology, and Statistics programs (grant #1758690 and #1758606); and the School of Human Evolution and Social Change at Arizona State University.
 Thank you to Jens Emil Bødstrup Christoffersen for providing detailed comments on and for testing the initial version of this document.
 Any errors that remain are our own.

 ![](images/NSF_Logo.png){width=150px} ![](images/ASU_SHESC_Logo.png){width=300px}

 # Gettings Started with R{- #GettingStarted}

 In order to follow along with the code and examples in this document, you will need recent installations of both R and R-Studio on your computer.
 R and R-studio are available for Windows, MacOS, and Linux.
 This Section provides a very brief overview of how to get up and running.
 Following this, we introduce the basics of R and R-Studio to get you ready for the tutorials in the remainder of this document.
-If you follow this tutorial here we are confident you will then be able to start to engage with the examples and code in the remainder of the document.
+If you follow this tutorial here we are confident you will be able to engage with the examples and code in this Online Companion.

 ## Download and Install R{- #InstallR}

-The first step is to install a recent version of R (we recommend 4.2 or later as this document was created in version 4.2).
+The first step is to install a recent version of R (we recommend 4.2 or later as this document was originally created in version 4.2).
 Follow the instructions below for the appropriate operating system.

 * The first step is to go to the R project website [www.r-project.org](https://www.r-project.org) and click on the [CRAN](https://cran.r-project.org/mirrors.html) link under "Downloads" on the left hand side.
-* Choose a mirror for your download selecting one in your country or the "cloud" option.
+* Choose a mirror for your download selecting one in your country or the "Cloud" option.
 * Next, click on Windows, MacOS, or your Linux distribution and follow the instructions below.

 ### Windows{-}